Herbs

 History

-Having said that, and despite the fact that the modern Western establishment appears to like to relegate herbalism to the status of 'folklore' or 'old wives' tales', herbs or derivatives from herbs form the basis of much of the modern conventional medical armoury.
-Unsurprisingly, while very willing to exploit the clear therapeutic benefits of herbs, the pharmaceutical industry does not readily advertise these ‘humble’ origins!
+Despite the fact that the modern Western medical establishment appears to like to relegate herbalism or herbal treatment to the status of ‘folklore' or ‘old wives' tales', herbs or derivatives from herbs form the basis of much of the modern conventional medical armoury.
+Unsurprisingly, while very willing to exploit the clear therapeutic benefits of herbs in this way, the pharmaceutical industry does not readily advertise the ‘humble’ herbal origins of its vaunted patented products!

-Herbs contain a vast spread of pharmacologically-active ingredients and each herb has its own unique combination and properties.
-They are classified in modern herbal medicine according to their spheres of action.
+Medicinal herbs contain a vast spread of pharmacologically-active ingredients and each herb has its own unique combination and properties.
+They are classified in modern herbal medicine or phytotherapy according to their spheres of action.
 Many herbs contain ingredients which provide the whole plant with several such actions, combined in the one medicine.
 Recognised actions include alterative, anodyne, anthelmintic, anti-catarrhal, anti-emetic, anti-inflammatory, antilithic, antibacterial, antifungal, antispasmodic, aperient/laxative, aromatic, astringent, bitter, cardiac, carminative, cathartic/purgative, cholagogue and anticholagogue, demulcent, diaphoretic, diuretic, ecbolic, emetic, emollient, expectorant, febrifuge, galactagogue, hepatic, hypnotic, nervine, rubefacient, sedative, sialogogue, soporific, stimulant, styptic, tonic, vesicant and vulnerary.
+A herb vet selects for treatment a herb with the required action or a careful combination of medicinal herbs with the desired properties (virtues – benefits).

 Alternatively, herbal medicines may be classified according to the category of constituents in their composition.
 Constituents include acids, alcohols, alkaloids, anthraquinones, bitters, carbohydrates, cardiac glycosides, coumarins, flavones, flavonoid glycosides, phenols, saponins, tannins and volatile oils.

-Herbal medicines are traditionally selected according to the perceived needs of the patient and based upon the individual herbs’ constituents in relation to the above mentioned actions.
-Whether single herbs are used, or a combination of herbs is selected, depends upon the spread of activity of each herb and whether or not it supplies the necessary spectrum of action in the body.
+Herbal medicines are traditionally selected by a herbal vet (herb vet) according to the perceived needs of the patient and based upon the constituents of the individual herbs in relation to the above mentioned actions.
+Whether single herbs are used, or a combination of herbs is selected by the herb vet depends upon the spread of activity of each herb and whether or not it supplies the necessary spectrum of action in the body.

-It is of fundamental importance in herbal medicine that plants are identified correctly.
+It is of fundamental importance in herbal medicine (phytotherapy) that plants should be identified correctly.
 They should be harvested from unpolluted areas, where possible and should, if cultured, be grown without the use of modern agro-chemicals.
-It is also advisable that, where possible, indigenous species should be used because they may prove more suited to the patient’s constitution than exotic herbs.
+It is also arguable that, where possible, indigenous species should be used because they may prove more suited to the patient’s constitution than exotic herbs.
+Herbal vet Chris is also concerned that we should avoid the use of threatened plant species and to purchase from sources that do not plunder sensitive habitats.

 Practical Application - Veterinary Herbal Medicine

 Herbs can be used for dogs, cats, horses, ponies and many other animal species.
-Horses and ponies respond particularly well.
-This has led to an explosion of commercial exploitation.
-More and more herbal products are appearing on the shelves of horse feed outlets, pet outlets and on the internet.
-However, there are few experienced herbal vets in the UK, so coordination of input in a holistic manner is not common.
+Equines (whether horse, pony or donkey) respond particularly well.
+This has led to a recent explosion of commercial exploitation.
+More and more attractively packaged herbal products are appearing on the shelves of horse feed outlets, pet outlets and on the internet.
+However, there are few experienced herbal vets* in the UK, so safe and effective coordination in a holistic manner is not common.
+It is important to remember that herbs and conventional medicines can clash dangerously or can summate with a risk of serious overdose.
+Off-the-shelf herbal medicines can therefore be dangerous if there is no skilled professional herbal vet overseeing the entire input given to the patient.
+It is not uncommon to find mainstream vets disregarding concurrent herbal input, presumably considering it irrelevant, with obvious dangers to your animal.

 Traditional herbal medicine, whether Ayurvedic medicine, Indian herbs, Chinese herbs (Traditional Chinese Medicine - TCM), Western herbs, African herbs, Native North American herbal lore or other indigenous practice, is a holistic therapy and relies upon the whole plant, or defined portions of it.
 It does not presume to identify a single pharmacologically-active ingredient for isolated use.

-Modern herbal medicine is drifting towards pharmacognosy, the science of defining specific supposed ‘active’ ingredients, then extracting and purifying them and using them in isolation.
-This is not holistic medicine and it carries inherent dangers, which do not attach to using whole plants.
-Ingredients of the whole plant tend to act in synergy and to balance each other in nature, whereas man disturbs this holistic balance with his ‘interference’.
-This is also happening in the veterinary field and is a far cry from herbal medicine's holistic roots.
+Modern herbal medicine is drifting towards pharmacognosy, the science of defining specific supposed ‘active’ ingredients of herbs, then extracting and purifying them and using them in isolation.
+This is not holistic medicine and it is not, strictly speaking, herbal medicine (phytotherapy) and it carries inherent dangers, which do not attach to using whole plants.
+Herb vet Chris Day believes that the natural combination of ingredients of the whole plant tend to act in synergy and to balance each other in nature (a truly holistic concept), whereas man disturbs this holistic balance with his ‘interference’.
+This is also happening in the veterinary herbal field and is a far cry from herbal medicine's holistic roots.
 Many products are now being marketed in this way, especially herbs for horses and herbs for dogs.
-Some nutraceutical products are formulated with this rationale.
+Some nutraceutical products are also formulated with this rationale.
+Caveat emptor.

 It is then but a small step to altering molecules, patenting them and making millions of pounds/dollars from a marketed drug, with even greater potential for side-effects (this is the essence of modern conventional drug medicine, which has clearly evolved from herbal medicine in this way).
-This is reductionism at work, as opposed to holistic principles.
+This is reductionism at work (as opposed to holistic principles), with the lure of massive profits potentially blurring the boundaries of common sense, science and safety.

-Conditions often treated with herbs, in dogs, cats, horses and other animals, sometimes in conjunction with other therapies, are: COPD, laminitis, digestive disturbance, diarrhoea, nervousness, arthritis, liver problems (hepatopathy), sinusitis, chronic cough, skin problems, respiratory problems, heart problems, hoof quality (hoof health) and kidney problems.
+Herbal vet usage: conditions often treated with herbs, in dogs, cats, horses and other animals, sometimes in conjunction with other therapies, include: COPD, laminitis, digestive disturbance, diarrhoea, nervousness, arthritis, liver problems (hepatopathy), sinusitis, chronic cough, skin problems, respiratory problems, heart problems, hoof quality (hoof health) and kidney problems.
 At the AVMC, we also formulate herb mixes to accompany grass pastures or for winter time, to ensure availability of essential nutrients.
 Modern grassland management, whether supplying grazing or conserved forage (hay, haylage, grass nuts, dried grass), is not conducive to optimum horse health and well-being and supplying a variety of nutritious herbs can compensate for this to an extent.

-Species treated by the AVMC include: horses, ponies, goats, donkeys, mules, cats, dogs, cattle, pigs, sheep, llamas, alpacas, buffalo, rabbits, ferrets, guinea pigs, lizards, terrapins, tortoises, snakes, raptors, poultry (domestic fowl), cage birds, budgies, canaries, budgerigars, parrots, parakeets, macaws, birds of prey (raptors).
+Species treated by the herb vet at the AVMC include: horses, ponies, goats, donkeys, mules, cats, dogs, cattle, pigs, sheep, llamas, alpacas, buffalo, rabbits, ferrets, guinea pigs, lizards, terrapins, tortoises, snakes, raptors, poultry (domestic fowl), cage birds, budgies, canaries, budgerigars, parrots, parakeets, macaws, birds of prey (raptors).

 • Alteratives e.g.: Burdock (Arctium)